R-Galo/Postman-APi-Demo/README.md

 # Postman + API Testing Demo

 This is a simple API Testing demo project using Postman and the JSONPlaceholder fake API.
-It demonstrates how to use basic GET and POST requests with response validation using Postman’s built-in scripting.
+It demonstrates how to use basic GET, POST, PUT, PATCH, adn DEL requests with response validation using Postman’s built-in scripting.

 ## 🔧 Setup Instructions